 This will be complemented with an introduction to evaluation, providing participants with the understanding and skills to design and undertake their own evaluation, as well as skills in managing evaluation consultants.

-Participants will work through a prepared challenge over the duration of the workshop, with opportunities for reflection and discussion on how learning might apply in their own contexts.
+In small teams, participants will work through a pre-prepared challenge over the duration of the workshop.
+This will provide an end-to-end experience in program design and evaluation, with opportunities for reflection and discussion on how workshop content might apply in their own organisations.

 Topics that will be covered include:

 This workshop will be an opportunity for those looking to strengthen their skills in program design and evaluation.
 We'll draw on examples from a range of sectors, and by the end you'll leave ready to apply some new tools and mindsets in your work.
-Consultants, government and NGO / NFP staff will be able to take what they learn and apply them in a range of contexts - from writing grant submissions through to working with clients.
+Consultants, government and NGO / NFP staff will be able to take what they learn and apply them in a range of contexts - from writing grant submissions to developing innovative policy solutions or different ways of working with clients.